-Colette Sartor an award-winning writer whose linked short story collection ONCE REMOVED (University of Georgia Press) won the Flannery O’Connor Award for Short Fiction, the Juror’s Choice Award and the Short Stories Award in the National Indie Excellence Awards, and the NYC Big Book Award for Short Story Collections.
+Colette Sartor an award-winning writer whose linked short story collection ONCE REMOVED (University of Georgia Press) won the Flannery O’Connor Award for Short Fiction, IAN Best Book of the Year Award for Short Story Collections, and the Juror’s Choice Award and the Short Stories Award from the National Indie Excellence Awards, among other awards.
 Her stories and essays have appeared in numerous publications, including THE CHICAGO TRIBUNE, KENYON REVIEW ONLINE, CARVE MAGAZINE, SLICE MAGAZINE, PRAIRIE SCHOONER, and COLORADO REVIEW.

 Leah Estrin was born & raised in Los Angeles & Orange County making her very much a So-Cal Kid.
 Ironically, she is not a fan of the beach.
 She remembers when The Farmer’s Market was just a market, The Fairfax District was not hipster place but where her grandmother went for the bakery, that the area where California Adventure was built was the parking lot for Disneyland and when Orange County had orange groves.